dmaciejewski1/gopherdata/README.md

        }
      );
  ```
- 6. **Show List of Database Table Names** : Append the "getTables" gopher to myGopherCalls.js, for use as a generic/simplified gopher that returns the Database tables with just a *Connection* (forgoing the need to callout the canned *Transaction* by name "get-Tables")
+ 6. **Show List of Database Table Names** : Append the "getTables" gopher to myGopherCalls.js, for use as a generic/simplified gopher that returns the Database tables with just a *Connection* (forgoing the need to callout the canned *Transaction* by name "get-db-tables")
  ```js

      connection = 'finance-Prod';